spolinaa/assignments/README.md

 ### Homework 9 (17.11 - 01.12):
 1. (6 points) A compiler from [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) to JVM.
 It must be able to get text of a Brainfuck program and generate an appropriate .class file.
+One of tests should be [hello world program](https://en.wikipedia.org/wiki/Brainfuck#Hello_World.21).
 2. * (2 points) A compiler form [Petooh](https://github.com/Ky6uk/PETOOH) to JVM.
 Same rules.
 3. ** (8 points) A converter from an ASCII text to a short Brainfuck program, which prints this text.
 The best work is going to be awarded.